Shippable/docs/sources/deploy/gated_cd.md

 We will use the [Single container application](/deploy/cd_of_single_container_applications_to_orchestration_platforms) as a starting point.

-## Topics Covered

-* Using Shippable configuration to setup manual triggering of your deployment.
-* Pausing CD of your application using UI.
-* Resuming CD of your application using UI.

 ### Using Shippable configuration to setup manual triggering of your deployment

 **Steps**